 Training sessions run every term during the weekends at the end of the 2nd/3rd/4th weeks of Oxford University term on both Saturdays and Sundays.

-In Trinity term 2021, training will be run entirely online.
+In Michaelmas Term 2021, training will be run entirely online.
 The dates for the training sessions will be: